 There are three main advantages of a heat pump repair vs. central heat install:

-A heat pump looks similar to a mid-sized air conditioner and Seattle heat pumps are usually installed out of doors, often on the side of the home.
+A heat pump looks similar to a mid-sized air conditioner, and Seattle heat pumps are usually installed on doors, often on the side of the home.

 Heat pumps act as a heater in the winter and an air conditioner in the summer.
 When the weather is hot and so is your house, heat pumps move heat out of your home and into the outdoors.
 When the weather is cold, heat pumps move naturally occurring heat from the outdoors into your house to warm your rooms.

 Freezers are one such example of a heat pump, and they provide a good example of what can be accomplished by a heat pump in a confined space.
 The heat pumps used for cooling houses are more powerful, allowing them to affect a much wider area.
 They are able to act as both air conditioners and heaters by being reversible; as previously mentioned, they work by simply switching the air in your home with whatever is required for the season.

 This naturally occurring heat comes from heat stored in the air, ground, and water, which is continuously being replenished by the sun.
 By applying a little more energy, your heat pump can raise the temperature of this heat energy and then deliver it into your home.